Okay, I iron my jeans. So sue me.

 “No, I meant I’m a—”

-She cocked her head at him but her expression remained otherwise blank.
+Her head was cocked in anticipation but her expression remained otherwise blank.

-He expelled an inward sigh of frustration.
-“Uh, never mind.
+He sighed inwardly.
+“Never mind.
 Yes, we’re ready to go.”
 He turned back to his sister.
 “Summer?
 Summer, wake up.”

 It took several tries before she was able to get her eyes to open up all the way.
 Eyes, blue like her brother but the color more saturated.
 Where Summer’s hue resembled a cloudless sky, Julian’s was such a pale shade that at times could appear almost translucent.
 Like sea glass shot through with sunlight.

-With her head still resting on Frankie’s shoulder, she gave him a drowsy smile.
+With her head still resting on Frankie’s shoulder, she endeared him with a drowsy smile.
 “Heya.”

 A corner of Julian’s mouth lifted.
 “Heya.”
-Summer could be a pain in the ass but she was the only family he had, and apart from God the only person he loved more than life.
+Summer could be a thorn in his side but she was the only family he had, and apart from God the only person he loved more than life.

 “Time to go?”